+Search User

+This feature will allow Overall User Administrator to search users via any keywords in user details.
+Search via keyword function shall be enhanced by “Search as you type” feature.

+Sort User

+This feature will allow Overall User Administrator to sort user search result by any column in the result list.

 Manage User Group and Role

-This feature shall allow overall administrator to manage (create, search via keywords, filter, sort, view, modify and delete) user groups and its corresponding user roles such as “Group Administrator”, “Officer-in-Charge”, “Read-only User”, “User” and etc. for that particular reminder module.
+This feature shall allow Overall Group Administrator to manage (create, search via keywords, filter, sort, view, modify and delete) user groups and corresponding user roles such as “Group Administrator”, “Officer-in-Charge”, “Read-only User”, “User” and etc. for that particular group.
 The search via keyword function shall be enhanced by “search as you type” feature.

+Whenever User Group details are submitted for creation / update / deletion, R365 shall prompt up a confirmation dialogue asking user to confirm his action.

+Whenever a group is created / updated / deleted successfully or unsuccessfully, R365 shall display a confirmation message saying that this group is created / update / deleted successfully or unsuccessfully.
+Group Name shall be included in the confirmation message whenever possible.

 User Group and role will follow the following hierarchy:-